martincode2/Car-rent-services/README.md

 The second open other other new tab terminal and start db.json server port 7000 with this command
 # cd dbjson> json-server --port 7000 db.json

-Then After all above, open other new terminal you write
+Then After all above, open other new terminal you, write
 # npm start

 The end, if an application doesn't running and stop to run, you can start vscode server with,